 Conclusions | 8

-Overall the DOOGEE Y100 Pro is really a great Smartphone, perhaps the best in its price range (~ 100 €).
-It is perfect for those who love a simple but at the same time fluid and very stable device; greater autonomy - and possibly a notification LED - would have made this terminal perfect (for me!).
+Overall, the DOOGEE Y100 Pro is a really good Smartphone, perhaps the best in its price range (~ 100 €).
+It is perfect for those who love a simple but at the same time fluid and very stable device; a longer autonomy - and possibly a notification LED - would have made this terminal perfect (for me!).
 Therefore I would say that it is able to satisfy a good part of users.

-If you are interested in this Smartphone at the moment the lowest price on the web is 88 euros on Everbuying, using the coupon Y100PRO after adding it to the cart. -> Buy
+If you are interested in this Smartphone at the moment the lowest price on the web is 88 Euros on Everbuying, using the coupon Y100PRO after adding it to your cart. -> Shop

 NOTE: Shipping costs are free and the package takes around 20 days to reach the destination.
 Alternatively you can choose a faster courier, paying a few euros more.
-From experience, however, I recommend you choose free shipping and to wait a few more days, since it is more difficult for customs duties to be applied, as opposed to those with the paid one 😉
+From experience, however, I recommend you choose free shipping and to wait a few more days, as it is more difficult for customs duties to be applied, as opposed to what happens with the paid one 😉